Holger Regenbrecht

 Kerian is a research assistant who is working on the Atea project in particular the capture and playback of visual and auditory experiences.

-Chris is currently a PhD student focusing on stroke rehabilitation using mixed reality with head mounted displays.
+Chris is a PhD student focusing on stroke rehabilitation using mixed reality with head mounted displays.
 Previously, his Master's work focused on developing a new interface to physically explore medical volume data using a mobile tablet computer.
 During his Honors, he worked on predicting American Football games using different prediction models and comparing it against previous models from literature.
 His interests include sports (American football and soccer), movies, finance and traveling.

 Adjunct Members